 From June to August of 2017 the Company completed geochemical surveys, geological mapping and prospecting in the anomaly B and C areas, two of four high priority areas occurring at Indy.

 2018 Programs

-Phase I exploration programs were completed in mid-August 2018, and included soil geochemistry and access improvement in preparation for Phase II, which will include diamond drilling.
+Phase I exploration programs were completed in mid-August 2018 and included soil geochemistry and access improvement in preparation for Phase II diamond drilling.